jonnyhuck/Paper2GIS/README.md

 #### High Priority:

-* Restore support for landscape Paper2GIS layouts
-* Implement better support for layouts of different sizes and resolutions
+* Implement better support for layouts of different sizes and resolutions, including landscape layouts
 * Implement batch processing for extraction
 * Improved output cleaning for GeoTiff outputs (so that it is the same as for the Shapefile outputs)
-* Centroid / representative point extraction (enabling the collection of point data)
 * The ability to add an artificial frame to pictures of layouts that are too close to the edge of the photograph (including automated version where low number of matches are detected)
-* Build in handling for HEIC (from iPhones)
+* Built in handling for HEIC files (from iPhones)

 #### Lower Priority:

-* Implement alpha-shape (Concave Hull) extraction
-* Implement the ability to interpret markup outlines as solid polygons (dependent upon the above)
-* The ability to draw maps from a range of tile sources, not just OSM
+* The ability to draw maps from custom tile sources
 * A QGIS Plugin to interface with Paper2GIS

 If you would like to request a feature, you can do so by opening an [Issue](https://github.com/jonnyhuck/Paper2GIS/issues).